Analyze Database Audit Logs for Security and Compliance Using Amazon Redshift Spectrum

 - Be version 1.0.1294 or later.

-- Have an IAM role attached that has read access to S3 bucket where the audit logs will be created and Glue access to read the data through external tables.
+- Have an IAM role attached that has read access to S3 bucket where the audit logs will be created and AWS Glue access to read the data through external tables.

 Set up Amazon Redshift